-Some have expressed concerns that it will have negative effects on the tech companies and e-commerce players.
+Some have expressed concerns that it has negative effects on the tech companies and e-commerce players.
 This is due to the assumption that it will create some sort of a double charge: digital tax AND everyone’s favourite-topic-to-complain-about, the Sales and Services Tax (SST).

 Another double taxation concern is with the existing Withholding Tax (WHT) of 10%.
 This type of tax is defined by the Inland Revenue Board (LHDN) as: “a method of collecting taxes from non-residents who have derived income which is subject to Malaysian taxation law”.
 It also applies to local companies who do direct transactions – both digital and non-digital – with these foreign service providers.

 To put it simply, there’s already a form of tax in place to charge these foreign companies for doing business on our soil!
-So, will that mean we, the end consumers, will end up paying a much higher price as a result of these taxes passed down to us??
+So, is that mean we, the end consumers, end up paying a much higher price as a result of these taxes passed down to us??